The Commis Method™ prepares you to become a Chef.

 This is just a small sample of our alumni who have gone on to become Executive Chef or start their own culinary business.
 Ask an Admissions Advisor for a more complete list of alumni success stories.

-The SDCI Chef Instructors have cooked for royalty and heads of state.
-They have run kitchens on five continents, in Geneva, London, Tokyo, Bahrain, Sao Paolo, New York, San Francisco, and of course San Diego.
-They have published books, appeared on local and network television, and most of all they have met the incredibly high standards of one of the world's most exacting culinary schools.
+SDCI's Chef Instructors have cooked for royalty and heads of state.
+They have run kitchens in Geneva, London, Tokyo, Bahrain, Sao Paolo, New York, San Francisco, and of course San Diego.
+They have published books, appeared on network television, and most of all they have met the incredibly high standards of one of the world's most exacting culinary schools.

 At the SDCI, our Chef Instructors: